jaxonhill/fastclass-v5/FAQ.md

 * Due to above point, there are many examples for extremely weird edge cases I might run into

 The only thing I wish I had in Python for scraping especially is stronger, enforced types.
 I use type hints wherever it is suitable; however, if this were to scale to other schools, I would heavily consider TypeScript and then just refactoring the SDSU scraper.
 Using TypeScript and types for scraping is incredibly useful -- especially if you are pulling from APIs.

+### Why do you have to search for the advanced search iframe by tag name?

+I tried to search for it by CSS Selector, but it would always break.
+The site uses a different CSS selector every time you open the site I believe.
+I'm not sure how this is even possible, but there will only be one iframe at the time you call the function anyway -- so just use the tag name of "iframe" and save yourself the headache.